 In this context, we have a couple of team boards (the bottom-most level) and a couple of nested Portfolio Kanban boards.

 It is important to mention that you don’t have to start from the CEO.
-You can implement Portfolio Kanban on each and every of the levels, based on the context that you are in.
+You can implement Portfolio Kanban on each and every level, based on the context that you are in.

 Portfolio Kanban on the Team Level